danielbodart/junit-interface/README.txt

 To use with xsbt 0.6, add the following dependency to your project:

-  val junitInterface = "com.novocode" % "junit-interface" % "0.3"
+  val bryanjswift = "Bryan J Swift Repository" at "http://repos.bryanjswift.com/maven2/" val junitInterface = "com.novocode" %% "junit-interface" % "0.3.1"
   override def testFrameworks = super.testFrameworks ++ List(new TestFramework("com.novocode.junit.JUnitFramework"))

 Your test classes need to implement the marker interface com.novocode.junit.TestMarker in order